clewisdavis/The-Joy-of-React/course-notes.md

         />
 ```

-- In other words, I type in the text box, the event fires, it references the element that trigged the event, and that shows the value the user just entered.
+- In other words, I type in the text box, the event fires, it references the element that triggered the event, and that shows the value the user just entered.
 - And because you are updating the state variable `searchTerm`, and react locks it down, you have updated the `value={searchTerm}` to what the user put in the field.

 - The shown value of the input, will always be in sync with whatever the `searchTerm` variable holds.